CoderDev-bit/RPC_Simulator/Engineering Process/Design.md

             Player win rate,
             Overall winner,
             winning and losing streaks,
-            win rate of a specific choice of a specific player,
+            win rate of choices of players (eg. Player A Rock 50%),
             # of games played,
             % of RPC used for each player (this is not theoretical probability because...)
 3. User starts test/goes back/quits